-legal/documents/summary.html Short overview of terms of service and privacy policy
+legal/documents/summary.html Short overview of the terms of service and privacy policy

-Note: You can find legal documents for the Hosted Weblate service in separate Git repository <https://github.com/WeblateOrg/hosted/tree/master/wlhosted/legal/templates/legal/documents>.
+Note: Legal documents for the Hosted Weblate service is available in this Git repository https://github.com/WeblateOrg/hosted/tree/master/wlhosted/legal/templates/legal/documents.

-Most likely these will not be directly usable for you, but you might want to use them as a starting point and adjust them to match your use case.
+Most likely these will not be directly usable to you, but might come in handy as a starting point if adjusted to meet your needs.

-To install, simply add weblate.legal to installed applications in settings.py:
+1. Add weblate.legal to installed apps in settings.py: